oniani/sat-sudoku/README.md

 interpreted as the disjunction of its literals, and the formula as a whole is interpreted as the conjunction of the clauses.

-This implementation uses [MiniSat](http://minisat.se/)'s Rust reimplementation [RatSat](https://github.com/qnighy/ratsat).
+This project uses [MiniSat](http://minisat.se/)'s Rust reimplementation [RatSat](https://github.com/qnighy/ratsat).

 For the in-depth explanation of how the sudoku solver works, see the